GF Logo

 > parse "this delicious cheese is very Italian" | visualize_tree

 The tree is generated in postscript (.ps) file.
 The -view option is used for telling what command to use to view the file.
-Its default is "open", which works on Mac OS X. On Ubuntu Linux, one can write

-> parse "this delicious cheese is very Italian" | visualize_tree -view="eog"
+> parse "this delicious cheese is very Italian" | visualize_tree -view=open

 This command uses the program Graphviz, which you might not have, but which are freely available on the web.